Daily Prayer from the Anglican Prayer Book for Australia

 Amen.

-Hear the word of the Lord
+Hear the word of the lord.
+Thanks be to GOD.

 Thanks be to God.